carpentries-incubator/machine-learning-librarians-archivists/_episodes/04-managing-data-bias.md

 >“Although neural networks might be said to write their own programs, they do so towards goals set by humans, using data collected for human purposes.
 If the data is skewed, even by accident, the computers will amplify injustice.” — The Guardian

 AI and machine learning (ML) systems may appear to us as objective and neutral, dealing solely in facts and numbers, free from troublesome human weaknesses such as emotion in their decision making.
-In reality, these systems fundamentally learn and make predictions based on the data they are fed by us.
-If that data is incomplete, or skewed in anyway, the model will ultimately reflect this.
+In reality, these systems fundamentally learn and make predictions based on the data they are fed by us, humans.
+If that data is incomplete, or skewed in anyway, the model will ultimately reflect this and the effect can range from the benign (your model accuracy is so low as to learn nothing useful) to the profound [predictive policing algorithms](https://www.propublica.org/article/machine-bias-risk-assessments-in-criminal-sentencing).
 Data is said to be biased when it is not representative of the population or phenomenon we want to predict, for instance it may be missing important variables necessary to properly capture the real world.
-Data may be biased when skewed by the unfairness, inequities, stereotypes and [cognitive biases](https://en.wikipedia.org/wiki/List_of_cognitive_biases), explicit and implicit, in the real world.
+Data may also be biased when skewed by the unfairness, inequities, stereotypes and [cognitive biases](https://en.wikipedia.org/wiki/List_of_cognitive_biases), explicit and implicit, in the real world.

 >## Activity
 >